 …are like giant sponges.

 They prevent flooding.
 During heavy rains, they collect and hold water.
-They also protect coastal areas from storms.
-These can wash away beaches and communities.
+They also protect coastal areas from storms that can wash away beaches and communities.

+They filter and clean water.
 Chemicals found in fertilizer often wash into wetlands.
-Wetland plants, fungi, and algae soak up these harmful chemicals.
-Other things that pollute the water sink to the bottom.
+Wetland plants, fungi, and algae absorb these harmful chemicals.
+Other pollutants sink to the bottom.
 There they are buried in soil.

 …are homes for many species.

-Many kinds of plants and animals depend on wetlands to survive.
-Two-thirds of fish eaten worldwide depend on wetlands during their life cycle.
+Two-thirds of the fish eaten worldwide depend on wetlands during their life cycle.

 Wetlands cover only five percent of the United States.
-Yet more than one-third of the threatened species in the U.S. live only in wetlands.
-Another 20 percent use wetlands during their lives.
+Yet more than one-third of threatened or endangered species in the U.S. live only in wetlands.
+An additional 20 percent use wetlands during their lives.

 …are important to people.

 Nearly 400 million people live close to wetlands.
 People depend on them.
-They use wetlands to grow crops.
+They use wetlands to grow crops like rice.
 Wetlands are also used for fun.
 People fish and boat on them.
-Americans spend more than $100 billion on wetland activities every year.
+In fact, Americans spend more than $100 billion on wetland activities every year.

-As much as half the world’s wetlands have disappeared since 1900.
-Still, they have great value to people and wildlife.
+As much as half the world’s wetlands have disappeared since 1900, despite their value to people and wildlife.

-Introducing plants and animals from other areas causes native species to compete.
-If native species die off, the ecosystem is disturbed.
+The introduction of non‑native plants and animals causes native species to compete.
+If native species die off, the ecosystem gets disrupted.

 Wetland soil is often made into land for farming.
-The extra water, or runoff, from nearby farms can hurt wetlands.
+The runoff from nearby farmland can hurt wetlands.

-Climate change has caused a rise in sea levels.
-As a result, many coastal wetlands may be flooded forever.
+The rise in sea levels has been caused by climate change.
+As a result, many coastal wetlands may be permanently flooded.